TenthPres/TouchPoint-WP/README.md

 - Publish a list and map of involvements, with dynamic filtering based on actual data, such as demographics and location.
 - Suggest Small Groups physically nearby based on geolocation.
 - Allow website guests to easily contact leaders or join a group, without exposing leaders' contact info publicly.
+- Includes Search Engine metadata that allows small groups and other involvements to appear as events in search results.

 [Small Groups Example.](https://www.tenth.org/smallgroups)
 [Classes Example.](https://www.tenth.org/abs)